American Type Founders Inventory

 We have some ornaments, in new packages, of the following faces, all priced at $45.00 each: 36 pt Virkotype Combination Ornaments; 36 pt Newport Monograms Tint; 36 pt Newport Monograms Outline; 48 pt Virkotype Combination Monograms; 36 pt Newport Monograms; 48 pt Virkotype Combination Monograms Tint.
 Examples of these fonts were in the ATF catalogs printed in the 1950s and 1960s.

-A new wrinkle to the ATF type is that we are transferring to Sky Shipley's ownership much of our type inventory.
+A new wrinkle to the ATF type is that we have transferred to Sky Shipley's ownership much of our type inventory.
 He packed up a load of type June 11, 2024 and he will be selling from his Skyline Type Foundry.
 We will still have for sale the remainder of the type.
 One of Sky's options is to melt the type down and cast new type using the quality of ATF metal.
 If you need an extra font or more contact us for your needs.
+Sky hauled off about 22,000 pounds of ATF type and it is now for sale at his foundry.